QCSP monsters and the demise of the Chen Conjecture: Introduction

 \section{Introduction}

 The \emph{Quantified Constraint Satisfaction Problem} $\QCSP(\Gamma)$ is the generalization of the \emph{Constraint Satisfaction Problem} $\CSP(\Gamma)$ which, given the latter in its logical form, augments its native existential quantification with universal quantification.
 That is, $\QCSP(\Gamma)$ is the problem to evaluate a sentence of the form $\forall x_1 \exists y_1 \ldots \forall x_n \exists y_n \ \Phi$, where $\Phi$ is a conjunction of relations from the \emph{constraint language} $\Gamma$, all over the same finite domain $D$.
 Since the resolution of the Feder-Vardi ``Dichotomy'' Conjecture, classifying the complexity of $\CSP(\Gamma)$, for all finite $\Gamma$, between P and NP-complete \cite{BulatovFVConjecture,ZhukFVConjecture}, a desire has been building for a classification for $\QCSP(\Gamma)$.
 Indeed, since the classification of the \emph{Valued CSPs} was reduced to that for CSPs \cite{KolmogorovKR17}, the QCSP remains the last of the older variants of the CSP to have been systematically studied but not classified.
 More recently, other interesting open classification questions have appeared such as that for \emph{Promise CSPs} \cite{BrakensiekG18} and finitely-bounded, homogeneous infinite-domain CSPs \cite{BartoP16}.
+The exact dates of these classification questions are not exactly cast in stone but the question for QCSPs dates at least to the announcement of the classification for the 2-element case in \cite{Schaefer}.

 While $\CSP(\Gamma)$ remains in NP for any finite $\Gamma$, $\QCSP(\Gamma)$ can be PSpace-complete, as witnessed by \emph{Quantified 3-Satisfiability} or \emph{Quantified Graph 3-Colouring} (see \cite{BBCJK}).
 It is well-known that the complexity classification for QCSPs embeds the classification for CSPs: if $\Gamma+1$ is $\Gamma$ with the addition of a new isolated element not appearing in any relations, then $\CSP(\Gamma)$ and $\QCSP(\Gamma+1)$ are polynomially equivalent.
 Thus, and similarly to the Valued CSPs, the CSP classification will play a part in the QCSP classification.
 It is now clear that $\QCSP(\Gamma)$ can achieve each of the complexities P, NP-complete and PSpace-complete.
 It has thus far been believed these were the only possibilities (see \cite{BBCJK,hubie-sicomp,HubieSIGACT,Meditations,QC2017} and indeed all previous papers on the topic).